LuckyMan23129/Flute/README.md

 <div align="justify">  Besides, tutorials from Nordic will give you basic backgrounds to start implementing a Zephyr project for a Circuitdojo circuitdojo_feather_nrf9160.
 Please see at https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-2-reading-buttons-and-controlling-leds/topic/gpio-generic-api/ </div>

 <br/>
-<div align="justify"> In our work, we offer a <strong> reference code </strong> for outdoor and indoor LTE-M Node that can help everyone refer to it to develop a Battery-free IoT application easily.
+<div align="justify"> In our work, we offer a <strong> reference code </strong> for outdoor and indoor LTE-M nodes that can help everyone refer to it to develop a Battery-free IoT application easily.
 The reference code is available at https://github.com/LuckyMan23129/Flute/tree/master/Source%20code/LTE-M. LTE-M is a low-power cellular technology that reduces power through local Power Saving Mode (PSM) or extended Discontinuous Reception.
 Therefore, due to no downlink in our LTE-M application, the PSM was set longer than the sleep time, ensuring immediate return after sending data over UDP and power efficiency. </div>

 ### 3.2.
 Implementing LTE-M gateway